Inneract Project empowers underrepresented youth through design education and links them to opportunities to explore design in career and life.

 Since then, Maurice has served as Co-Chair of Education for the AIGA San Francisco and nationally as a Board of Advisor for the Diversity Archive Collection Exhibition, receiving the AIGA San Francisco Fellow Award in 2016 and the Jefferson Award.
 Professionally, Maurice has worked as a designer at the world’s largest independent design consultancy, Pentagram Design.
 He designed extensive identity, retail, exhibit and interactive programs for clients such as Nike, Greyhound, Symantec, Priceline.com, and Google.

-In addition, Maurice currently works full-time as a senior designer at Microsoft.
+In addition, Maurice currently works full-time as a Principal designer at Microsoft.

 IP Volunteer Teachers